Kenneth MacAlpin: Conquest of Pictavia

 According to the Chronicle of the Kings of Alba, Kenneth came to a region that was inhabited by the Picts, during the second year of his reign in Dál Riada.
 Having defeated the Picts, Kenneth ruled there for 16 years.
-According to the Annals of Ulster, compiled in the 15th century, he became the King of the Picts in 842 or 843, and died in 858.
+According to the Annals of Ulster, compiled in the 15th century, he became the King of the Picts in 842 or 843 and died in 858.
 Although some sources state Kenneth ruled the Picts from 841 to 856, according to the Chronicle of Melrose, he became king in 843, a date that is generally accepted by most modern-day historians.

 In the first half of the 9th century, the geopolitical situation in Dál Riada deteriorated.
-Almost the entire territory of the kingdom was mountainous, and was filled with uneasy terrain.
+Almost the entire territory of the kingdom was mountainous and was filled with uneasy terrain.
 Kenneth's realm lay between the powerful Kingdom of Strathclyde in the south and the Druim Alban mountain ridge in the east.
 It was difficult to pass through the provinces of Dál Riada, most of the land was infertile, and the kingdom had lost its western territories in the Hebrides to the Vikings, who had settled in the area and were raiding the borders of Dál Riada.
 These conditions may have forced Kenneth to attack the Picts.

-After the death of Eóganan mac Óengusa in 839, Uurad, and then Bridei VI succeeded him as the King of the Picts.
-According to List One, Uurad's reign lasted three years, while Brude VI reigned for a year.
+After the death of Eóganan mac Óengusa in the Battle of 839, Uurad, and then Bridei VI succeeded him as the King of the Picts.
+According to List One, Uurad's reign lasted three years, while Bridei VI reigned for a year.
 According to List Two, Uurad reigned for two years, while Bridei VI's reign lasted a month.
 The reigns of Uurad's three sons were also present in List Two.
 Based on these accounts, the Pictish kingdom fell in 849 or 850.
 Many sources dating to the following periods state that the historical kingdom of the Picts and the Scots unified in 850.
 List Two states that the last Pictish King was killed in Forteviot or Scone.
 This is probably a reference to MacAlpin's treason, a medieval legend first recorded in the 12th century by Giraldus Cambrensis.
 According to the legend, a Pictish nobleman is invited by the Scots to a meeting or a feast in Scone and is treacherously killed there.
 At the same time, List One gives the year 843 as the date when Kenneth received the title of King of the Picts.

 Sources do not detail Kenneth's conquest of Pictavia.
 No chronicle mentions either Kenneth's continuing his father's campaign against the Picts or his supposed claim to the Pictish crown.
 Modern-day historians suggest Kenneth was a descendant of Pictish kings through his mother or had ties with them through his wife.
+Kenneth's grandmother (Alpin's mother), was also said to have been a Pictish princess, the sister of Constantine I and Óengus II.
 It is likely the death of Eógananhe, Chronicle of Huntingdon gives the following interpretation of the events that took place after Eóganan's death: